scalable-arch/ECC-exercise/README.md

 - Email: xyz12347976@gmail.com
 - Google Scholar: https://scholar.google.com/citations?user=8xzqA8YAAAAJ&hl=ko&oi=ao

-I would like to express my gratitude to the people at SAL (Scalable Architecture Lab).
+I would like to express my gratitude to the people at SAL (Scalable Architecture Lab)

-This will greatly aid your studies on ECC (Error Correcting Code).
+This will greatly aid your studies on ECC (Error Correcting Code)

 The methods were applied in the following papers **[1-7]** (the code can be found in the SAL repo), so I encourage you to read through the issues, study the papers, examine the experimental code, and consider constructing experimental methodologies based on them.

 # 01_Basic